gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # Joining a Group {#sec-joining-node-to-GM}

 The following subsections describe the interactions between the joining node and the Group Manager, i.e. the sending of the Access Token and the Request-Response exchange to join the OSCORE group.
-The message exchange between the joining node and the KDC consists of the messages defined in Section 3.3 and 4 of {{I-D.ietf-ace-key-groupcomm}}.
+The message exchange between the joining node and the KDC consists of the messages defined in Section 3.3 and 4.2 of {{I-D.ietf-ace-key-groupcomm}}.
 Note that what is defined in {{I-D.ietf-ace-key-groupcomm}} applies, and only additions or modifications to that specification are defined here.

 ## Token Post {#ssec-token-post}

 The Token post exchange is defined in Section 3.3 of {{I-D.ietf-ace-key-groupcomm}}.
-Additionally, if allowed by the used transport profile of ACE, the joining node may instead provide the Access Token to the Group Manager by other means, e.g. during a secure session establishment (see Section 3.3.1 of {{I-D.ietf-ace-dtls-authorize}}).

 Additionally to what defined in {{I-D.ietf-ace-key-groupcomm}}, the following applies.

 * The 'rsnonce' parameter contains a dedicated 8-byte nonce N_S generated by the Group Manager.
 The joining node may use this nonce in order to prove the possession of its own private key, upon joining the group (see {{ssec-join-req-sending}}).

-* If present in the response:
+* If 'sign_info' is present in the response:

   * 'sign_alg' takes value from Tables 5 and 6 of {{RFC8152}}.